Possessive adjectives and pronouns

 • Have you seen their presentation?

-Possessive pronouns replace nouns to show ownership and include: mine, yours, his, hers, its, ours, and theirs.
+Possessive pronouns replace nouns to show ownership.
+They include: mine, yours, his, hers, ours, and theirs.
 For example:

 • The report is mine.